Indian Regional Navigation Satellite System (IRNSS) : NavIC

 - Visual and voice navigation for drivers

-The IRNSS Signal-in-Space Interface Control Document (ICD) for Standard Positioning Service (SPS) is released to the public to provide the essential information on the IRNSS signal-in-space, to facilitate research & development and aid the commercial use of the IRNSS signals for navigation-based applications.
-Click here to Register and Download the Document
+The IRNSS Signal-in-Space Interface Control Document (ICD Ver.
+1.1) for Standard Positioning Service (SPS) is released to the public to provide the essential information on the IRNSS signal-in-space, to facilitate research & development and aid the commercial use of the IRNSS signals for navigation-based applications.
+Download the Document

 IRNSS-1A spacecraft provides messaging service to users in the Indian region.
 The Signal-in-Space Interface Control Document (ICD Ver.
 1.0) for Messaging services (IRNSS 1A) is released to the public to provide the essential information to facilitate the use of IRNSS1A Signal-in-space for development of receiver and associated application.

 SIGNAL-IN-SPACE ICD FOR INCOIS MESSAGES via NavIC MESSAGING SERVICE (ICD Ver 1.1 - July 2019)